kya8/mp4join/README.md

 $ mp4join 1.mp4 2.mp4 3.mp4 -o output.mp4
 ```
 It displays progress information while joining the files.

+On Windows, you can simply drag & drop input files onto the executable.

 ## Download
 Pre-compiled binaries are available at the [Release](https://github.com/kya8/mp4join/releases/latest) page.